Industry Solutions

 Frequently Asked Questions

 Does CRS integrate with Calyx Point?
 Yes.
-CRS supports Calyx Point through standard credit data exchange formats including MISMO 3.4.
-The integration covers tri-merge pulls, reissue, and supplement workflows.
+CRS supports integration with Calyx Point through standard credit API integration paths.
+The CRS implementation team supports the configuration directly.

 Can CRS handle both consumer and commercial credit through the same LOS integration?
 Yes.
 CRS supports both consumer and business credit data through one unified API.
 Lenders running both lines of business use one integration.